 - Scouting agents: Some talent and modeling agencies scout for potential clients in the general population and sign people with no experience in the industry.

-- Agents who accept mail-in resumes: Some agents accept resumes and head shots by mail, and they meet with and sign people who are looking for an agent.
+- Agents who accept mail-in resumes: Some agents accept resumes and headshots by mail, and they meet with and sign people who are looking for an agent.

 - Agents who sign experienced clients: Some high-level talent and modeling agents only sign actors and models who have lots of professional experience, and they often poach these clients from lower-level agents.

-What are different types of talent and modeling agencies?
+Types of talent and modeling agencies

 Modeling agencies have agents who represent models.
 They work with casting directors and fashion houses to place models in advertisements, runway shows and ad campaigns.